 Although this is a small garden–only about 4,000 square meters (eg, 1 acre)–its layout invites visitors to slow down and explore.
 Like any good Japanese garden, the views are constantly changing as the visitor changes position.
 Various features are hidden or revealed.
 Did Saigo and Katsu stroll here as they negotiated perhaps?
 Did they stand on the bridge and feed the fish below?

 If you miss out on these opportunities, don’t despair.
-Honmonji is worth a visit any time, with lots of other activities year-round (examples: January, July and October).
-And Shoto-en is also open to the public during Golden Week every year.
+Shoto-en is also open to the public during Golden Week every year.
+Honmonji is open and worth a visit any time, with lots of other activities year-round (examples: January, July and October).

 Ikegami Honmonji is a few minutes walk from Ikegami Station on the Tokyu Ikegami line.